-- Find someone you are comfortable with.
 A physiotherapist is there to diagnose and help you understand your physical ailments, develop a tailored management plan, and guide you through your rehabilitation process.
-The diagnostic process should take into consideration when your injury occurred, how it occurred a why it occurred.
+The diagnostic process should consider when your injury occurred, how it happened and why it occurred.
 This means your physiotherapist will ask you a LOT of questions to try and understand you and your injury, what it means for you, and what needs to occur to get you recovered.

-It is not always necessary to find a specialist physiotherapist, though it may be of value seeking out a therapist who has experience with your injury.
-For example, women with pelvic pain may benefit from seeking out a women’s health physiotherapist, an intermediate runner might benefit from seeing a sports physiotherapist with a special interest in running and a patient with a cardiorespiratory condition may seek out a cardiorespiratory physiotherapist.
+It is not always necessary to find a specialist physiotherapist, though it may be of value to seek out a therapist who has experience with your injury.
+For example, women with pelvic pain may benefit from seeking a women’s health physiotherapist.
+An intermediate runner might benefit from seeing a sports physiotherapist with a special interest in running.
+At the same time, a patient with a cardiorespiratory condition may seek out a cardiorespiratory physiotherapist.

-- The most experienced physiotherapist is not always the best physiotherapist for you!
+This is a crucial factor when asking yourself how to choose a physiotherapist.
 With age comes experience, but with youth comes innovation, new knowledge, and curiosity.
-Physiotherapy is an ever-changing field of allied health and staying up to date with the most current research is important.
-Clinical expertise is highly valuable, though what is of more importance is finding a therapist who challenges themselves to continually learn, challenge the status quo, and always strive to provide the best quality care.
+Physiotherapy is an ever-changing field of allied health, and staying up to date with the most current research is important.
+Clinical expertise is precious, though it is more important to find a therapist who challenges themselves to learn continually, challenge the status quo, and always strive to provide the best quality care.

 Physiotherapists have a toolbox of treatment modalities, some of which work for some and not for others.
 Your expectations should be considered when it comes to developing a tailored management plan, so it is important to find someone who is able to meet those expectations.
 However, a physiotherapist is more than just a clinician who administers a treatment, so be willing to find a therapist who may challenge your expectations and offer you evidence-based rehabilitation.

-Your physiotherapist will appropriately schedule review consultations with you depending on the type of treatment you are receiving, how much assistance you need with managing your injury and how often your management plan needs to be reviewed and progressed.
+Your physiotherapist will appropriately schedule review consultations with you depending on the type of treatment you are receiving, how much assistance you need with managing your injury, and how often your management plan needs to be reviewed and progressed.
 Finding a physiotherapist who is accessible and affordable is important, but this should not come at the expense of quality care.
 Keep this in mind when typing “best physiotherapist near me” on your favourite browser.

 Blog by Brittany Romas – PhysioChoice Hampton Victoria.